Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/syslog.md

 ### Errors
 This syscall may throw an error if:
-* The current user is not the root user.
 * The log already exists.
 * The log file could not be opened.